dream-lab/ocularone-dataset/README.md

 | 11 | VIP walks in broad daylight in different scenarios apart from the above specific ones | 9169 |
 | 12 | Adversarial pictures of the VIP walking in dark backgrounds, blur pictures, bad orientations, evening time, etc. | 4384 |

-A subset of these samples images have been released at this time (2024-03-15).
-The entire dataset will be shared once the relevant paper, currently under review, is accepted.

 ### Note
 In these datasets, the person wearing the hazard vest is/was a team member of the project who has consented to be part of this data collection effort.
 They are not visually impaired; they just serve as a proxy for one.
 To respect privacy, we have blurred the faces of the person wearing the hazard vest and any other bystander whose features are recognizable.

-### Training of YOLOv8-nano
-We use 10% of images randomly picked from each category to train the off-the-shelf [YOLOv8 nano](https://docs.ultralytics.com/) Deep Neural Network (DNN) model.
-So, a total of 3866 images were set aside from the dataset and split in the ratio of 80:20 for training and validation data.
-Rest of the images were kept aside for testing.

-### Authors
-* Suman Raj
-* Bhavani A Madhabhavi
-* Prince Modi
-* Arnav Rajesh
-* Pratham M
-* Yogesh Simmhan

 ### Citation
 You may cite this work as follows: